Sree Narayana Guru College of Engineering and Technology

-Sree Narayana Guru College of Engineering & Technology was established in 2003 by Sree Bhakthi Samvardhani Yogam.
-It is named after Sree Narayana Guru (1855–1928).
+Sree Narayana Guru College of Engineering & Technology was established in 2003 by Sree Bhakthi Samvardhani Yogam in Payyanur, Kerala.
+It is named after Sree Narayana Guru (1855–1928), the social reformer who rewrote caste equations.

 Campus

 Sree Narayana Guru College of Engineering & Technology is located at Korom, a rural village 6 km from Payyanur, a town in north Kerala.
 It is approximately 40 km from Kannur and 58 km from Kasaragod.

 History

 Sree Bhakthi Samvardhani Yogam was established in 1907.